swiftcoder2020/milestone_project_1/README.md

 #### *Wireframing the website*

+Below represents how a website will be structured as an information architecture in the form of a sitemap along with details for each of the webpages within the project:

 **[Website Portfolio Site Structure](wireframes/website-portfolio-sitemap.png)**

 - **Home** :- I plan to include a hero image with a brief introductory paragraph and a narrative perspective comprising of knowledge & experience in website development.
 - **Projects** :- This will consist of mini-projects and examples that have been developed with active links to the live websites within the course to retain its simplicity.
 - **Profile** :- Containing a hero image of my favourite hobby, a paragraph of professional background & experience and also current technological skills.
 - **Contact** :- Quite simply this will have a hero image with a brief message and a contact form.

 ## Skeleton